Ordering-Free Inference from Locally Dependent Data: Simulation Studies

 \subsubsection{Power Properties}

 Let us turn to the power properties of the randomized tests.
-The results are shown in Figure 2.
-The figure shows selected results from using independent oservations, dependency graphs and network dependent observations.
-In the case of dependency graphs, the result is based on a realization of Erd\"{o}s-Reny random graph with $\lambda = 3$ and in the case of Barabasi-Albert random graph, it is with $m=2$.
-For both cases, the parameter $c$ was chosen to be 0.6.
-Recall that the true value is $\mu_0 = 0$.
+The results are shown in Table 4.
 The false coverage probabilities using asymptotic critical values are lower than those using permutation critical values.
 This is not surprising given that the asymptotic critical values exhibit lower coverage probabilities at the true value of $\mu_0=0$ than permutation critical values.

-Interestingly, the case of independent observations and the case of dependency graphs show similar results.
+Interestingly, the case of independent observations show only very slightly lower false coverage probabilities than the case of dependency graphs show similar results.
 This demonstrates the robustness properties of the randomized subsampling approach.
 However, in the case of network dependent observations, the false coverage probabilities are higher.
-This shows once again that the performance of randomized subsampling approach within the boundary of the simulation designs and the choice of $R$, $b_n$, and $n$ does not seem stable for network dependent observations.
+The performance of randomized subsampling approach in the simulation designs and the choice of $R$, $b_n$, and $n$ does not seem stable for network dependent observations.

+Finally, the M-type statistic approach exhibits larger false coverage probability than the U-type statistic approach, despite its worse size distortion.
+This may reflect the inferior performance of the M-type statistic approach as theoretically shown in terms of rate-dominance with size control.